simonheb/colorscatter/README.md

 ﻿# colorscatter
-Stata package to draw scatterplots with varying marker colors.
+Stata code to draw scatterplots with varying marker colors.

 ## Installation
 To obtain the latest version through github, from the main window in Stata, run: